jupyter-on-kubernetes/lab-jupyter-on-k8s-02/workshop/content/exercises/07-preclaimed-storage.md

 In this case we specified the ``subPath`` within the persistent volume to use for the deployment.
 If this wasn't done, then the root of the persistent volume would be used.

-By specifying a subpath, the persistent volume can be divided up, with different sub directories for each of Jupyter notebook deployments, where more than one is created.
+By specifying a subpath, the persistent volume can be divided up, with different sub directories for each of the Jupyter notebook deployments, where more than one is created.

-In this case since the storage type was ``ReadWriteOnce``, you would be able to have only one active Jupyter notebook deployment at a time, but if you have storage available of type ``ReadWriteMany``, then you could have multiple deployments with different names running at the same time, sharing the same persistent storage, but with files located in different directories.
+In this case since the storage type was ``ReadWriteOnce``, you would only be able to have one active Jupyter notebook deployment at a time using the persistent storage, but if you have storage available of type ``ReadWriteMany``, then you could have multiple deployments with different names running at the same time, sharing the same persistent storage, but with files located in different directories.
 So long as the sub paths were not overlapping, you would not be able to see files from one deployment from another deployment.

 That said, if you were using separate sub paths in the persistent storage for different deployments, you could also create a deployment where no subpath was specified, which would allow you to see files from all deployments using a subpath, at the same time.
 This could be handy for moving files between the directories for the respective deployments.